By Elizabeth von Pier

 Land and man-made islands just waiting to be developed are clearly apparent from way up here.

 Next is Yas Island, a magnificent man-made island that is designed for leisure, entertainment, and shopping.
-The project was initiated in 2006 and is projected for completion in 2018, so you will see lots of construction in process on the desert sands.
+The project was initiated in 2006 and is opened in 2018, so you will see lots of construction in process on the desert sands.

 On a simpler note, I take a walk skirting the construction area in front of my hotel to the row of shops similar to those you might find in a traditional Middle Eastern souq.